-Now that you know a little bit about Medicare Advantage and Medigap plans, let’s compare the two side-by-side.
+Now that you know a little bit about Medicare Advantage and Medigap plans, let’s compare Medicare Advantage vs Medicare supplement insurance plans.

-To enroll in a Medicare Advantage plan, you must first be enrolled in Original Medicare (Part A and Part B).
+To sign-up for either a supplement or a Medicare Advantage plan, you must be enrolled in Original Medicare (Part A and Part B).

 Prescription Drug Coverage

-Benefits and Disadvantages of Medigap and Medicare Advantage
+Benefits and Disadvantages of Medigap vs. Medicare Advantage

 Both approaches to Medicare have their pros and cons.
 Let’s explore the advantages and disadvantages of each type of plan in more detail.

-- Your potential out-of-pocket costs for medical care is very limited.
+• Your potential out-of-pocket costs for medical care are very limited.

-- Medigap plans work in any US state or U.S territory.
+• Supplement plans work in any US state or U.S. territory.

-- Referrals are not required with Medigap plans – you can see any specialist you like without a referral from your primary care doctor.
+• Referrals are not required with Supplement plans – you can see any specialist you like without a referral from your primary care doctor.

 Disadvantages of Medigap